tugaffrandel/tugaffrandel/README.md

 ### Hi there 👋

-My name is Randel Tugaff (Flutter Developer), I'm a passionate self-learning developer who loves solving problems and mastering new technologies.
+My name is Randel Tugaff (Software Developer), I'm a passionate self-learning developer who loves solving problems and mastering new technologies.
 Most Importantly, I enjoy bringing my knowledge and energy to a team setting where we can focus on building cool stuff and helping each other succeed.

 * 🌍  I'm based in Bacolod, Philippines
 * ✉️  You can contact me at tugaffrandel@gmail.com